Stormwater Education 101

 Why do we need to control stormwater?

-BMP consists of various controls to help manage the excess runoff.
+SCMs consists of various controls to help manage the excess runoff.
 Types of stormwater controls include:

 Underground storage and filters

 You can find a full list of approved SCMs in NCDEQ's Stormwater Design Manual.

 How do I know Stormwater Control Measures are functioning properly?

 SCM's should drain within 72 hours.
 This slow release of accumulated water prevents our rivers, streams, and lakes from flash flooding.
 Constructed wetlands and wet detention should primarily stay wet and act as a natural system.
 Cattails are an invasive plant species that often develop in wet SCMs and should be maintained since they can limit the designed functionality.
 Most SCMs provide sediment and trash removal to keep our waterways clean.
 An annual inspection is required to identify and remove this trash and sediment build up.
 Here is a link to the Town's annual inspection report form.

 If you live in a neighborhood with one or more SCMs, check with your HOA to make sure they are being properly maintained.
 You can reference the North Carolina Stormwater Design Manual's SCM Operations and Maintenance for more information.
 If you suspect a SCM near you isn't functioning properly and may be causing adverse affects to our Town's waterways, please contact our Stormwater Engineer, Monica Sarna at 919-435-9442.
 Protecting our Town's waterways is our number one priority.